 If you or someone you know has experience working in optometry, consider joining our medical teams!

 It’s important to include vision care on the mission field.
-When people think about medical mission’s trips, they often don’t consider the positive impact of proper vision care but there are 285 million cases of blindness in the world.
+When people think about medical mission trips, they often don’t consider the positive impact of proper vision care but there are 285 million cases of blindness in the world.
 80% of all cases are avoidable with the proper care and corrective measures ranging from glasses to surgery.
-90% of the worlds visually impaired are in developing countries.
+Ninety percent of the world’s visually impaired population are in developing countries.
 Making sight correction a global priority would save millions of lives and create jobs in the communities that need them most.
 Both of those are a win-win for all involved!

 The top vision issues faced in developing communities are uncorrected refractive errors, cataracts, glaucoma, and childhood blindness.